 Let’s apply the skills we have learnt so far to solve a complete

 problem.
-We want to read the worldcities.csv
+We want to read the worldcities.csv file, find all

 cities within a home country, calculate the distance to each cities from